jpverkamp/blog/content/programming/2013/2013-08-02-authorship-attribution-part-2.md

 Still, can we do better?

-Here's another idea (that I used in my <a href="//blog.jverkamp.com"/category/programming/anngram/">previous work</a>): {{< wikipedia "n-grams" >}}.
+Here's another idea (that I used in my <a href="//blog.jverkamp.com"/category/programming/anngram/">previous work</a>): [[wiki:n-grams]]().
 Essentially, take constant sized slices of text, completely ignoring the content.
 So if you were dealing with the text 'THE DUCK QUACKS' and 4-grams, you would have these:

 ```
 'THE '  'HE D'  'E DU'  ' DUC'  'DUCK'